matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 Try and do something with STUN or TURN or [COAP](http://coap.technology/).

+Rather than requiring the devices to poll for updated "long-polling" could be used instead similar to `/sync`.

 ## Security considerations

 ### Confidentiality of data

-Whilst the data transmitted can be encrypted in transit via HTTP/TLS the rendezvous server does have visibility over the data.
+Whilst the data transmitted can be encrypted in transit via HTTP/TLS the rendezvous server does have visibility over the data and can also perform man in the middle attacks.

-As such, for the purposes of authentication and end-to-end encryption the channel should be treated as untrusted and some form of secure layer should be used on top of the channel.
+As such, for the purposes of authentication and end-to-end encryption the channel should be treated as untrusted and some form of secure layer should be used on top of the channel such as a Diffie-Hellman key exchange.

 ### Denial of Service attack surface